Workday/canvas-kit/modules/_labs/README.md

 ## Breaking Changes

 Due to the nature of this bundle of components, we will be continuously iterating, likely making breaking changes.
-The goal of these module is to work unconstrained by our design system's semantic versioning.
+The goal of this bundle is to work unconstrained by our design system's semantic versioning.
 This means that **breaking changes can be deployed to Labs modules at any time and it will not trigger a major version bump across our other modules**.
 Regardless of the fact that we use a fixed version number for all components, all changes/additions in this bundle will never result in a major version bump across our component library.

-**By consuming any of these modules, you are indicating that you are prepared for the consequences of updating and ultimately performing a migration when components are promoted to a stable version.**
+**By consuming any of these modules, you acknowledge the potential complexity of updating and ultimately performing a migration when components are promoted to a stable version.**

 **These components are purely opt in**, so they are not included in the universal modules `@workday/canvas-kit-css` and `@workday/canvas-kit-react`.